Decision API before software acts

 Validate payloads before production purchase

-Live demo and sandbox payload testing
+Docs, reference contracts, and sandbox payload testing

 No production API key issuance